-Global Oil Condition Monitoring (OCM) support, where and when you need it, in order to protect your valuable assets and minimise risk.
+Global Oil Condition Monitoring (OCM) or Used Oil Analysis (UOA) support, where and when you need it, in order to protect your valuable assets and minimise risk.

-Oil Condition Monitoring (OCM) predictive maintenance programmes help clients avoid costly machinery, engine and power-train failures by tracking changes in machinery lubricant quality.
+Oil Condition Monitoring (OCM) or Used Oil Analysis (UOA) predictive maintenance programmes help clients avoid costly machinery, engine and power-train failures by tracking changes in machinery lubricant quality.
 Providing vital ‘early-warning’ of impending problems and supporting smooth and reliable machinery operation.

 Operational issues in machines, engines and other components are often reflected in the condition of the lubricant oil being used.
-Regularly scheduled oil condition monitoring can identify mechanical problems before they impact the efficient running of machinery, avoiding costly headaches later on.
+Regularly scheduled oil condition monitoring or used oil analysis can identify mechanical problems before they impact the efficient running of machinery, avoiding costly headaches later on.

 Lubricants have to work under demanding conditions, exposed to constant high pressures, temperatures and other harmful factors, including water contamination, corrosion, fuel, and air ingested particles.
 High levels of wear particles give advance warning of possible machinery malfunction, allowing early remedial action to be taken.
 Where analytical results suggest no undue wearing is taking place, the operator may extend the interval between services or oil changes.